PauMadu/ProyectosPau/ProyectoTorreHeroesAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.

 To mount correctly the project, you must create a new Angular project (`ng new ProyectoTorreDeHeroesAngular`).
-Then, paste the content of the repository into the root of the project.
+Then, paste the content of the repository into the root of the project, and replace all the files you have to.
+Finaly, to execute the project (`ng serve --open`).

 ## Development server